You asked and we answered your March Madness queries

 I don't remember all of this craziness - when did the march madness bracket challenge excitement start?

 Everyone in my office has a bracket, so who is actually working?
-How much money is lost from unproductive employees watching the games and checking their brackets?
+How much money is lost from unproductive employees?

 Which university has won the most NCAA championship titles?